“We are, as a species, addicted to story. Even when the body goes to sleep, the mind stays up all night, telling itself stories.”

 content writing for believr: an LGBTQ+ Christian app

-long-form blog writing
+long-form personal blog

 What oppression does an LGBTQ+ person face in the 21st Century, especially when there are marriage rights and protections from the federal level?
 But just because there is legislation, does not mean there is true safety and equality.